- Computers & Software

 2. Application Software

-This is meant to accomplish productive and meaningful tasks for the user.
+This is a type of computer software meant to accomplish productive and meaningful tasks for the user.
 Every single application is designed with the end user in mind as contrasted with system and programming languages software, which are concerned with computer management and development.

 An application software is designed to run on computer desktops, mobile devices and web browsers.